CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Representation Study

 We further analyze whether the learned neuron embeddings represent task-related neuronal functional identities.
-For each held-in and held-out dataset, we quantified single-neuron tuning to task related variable, cue and choice, using the statistic $d^{\prime}$, defined in Eq.~\ref{eq:dprime}, where $\mu_1$ and $\mu_2$ denote the mean neuronal activity under two conditions, and $\sigma_1^2$ and $\sigma_2^2$ denote the corresponding variances across trials.
+For each held-in and held-out dataset, we quantified single-neuron tuning to task-related variables, cue and choice, using the statistic $d^{\prime}$, defined in Eq.~\ref{eq:dprime}, where $\mu_1$ and $\mu_2$ denote the mean neuronal activity under two conditions, and $\sigma_1^2$ and $\sigma_2^2$ denote the corresponding variances across trials.
 It measures differences in neuronal activity across trials.
 Using this metric, we computed the tuning strength of each neuron with respect to cue and choice conditions.

 For cue-related tuning, we focused on a time window defined in the dataset within each trial, corresponding to the presentation of the visual stimulus (stem section).
 For choice-related tuning, we considered a later time window, during which the mouse performs a choice (arm section).
 For strongly tuned neurons, defined as $|d^{\prime}|>0.5$, PCA of neural embeddings reveals clear clustering structure as shown in Figure~\ref{fig:fig5}A and ~\ref{fig:appfig3}A. We also performed a four-way LDA on neural embeddings corresponding to the four combinations of cue and choice conditions (positive and negative for each variable).
 LDA projections exhibit a clear gradient structure in the LDA plane.
 We defined the principal axis for each task variable as the direction in the LDA plane that maximizes the correlation coefficient between coordinates along the axis and the corresponding tuning strength.
 In both the held-in and held-out datasets, the resulting correlations are significantly higher than those obtained from shuffled controls, and the principal axes associated with cue and choice tuning are approximately orthogonal, as shown in Figure~\ref{fig:fig5}B, Figure~\ref{fig:appfig2} and Figure~\ref{fig:appfig3}B,C.